 You manipulate a document's options via the Document Options dialog box.
 To display this dialog box, choose Document from the Options menu.
 The use of this dialog box for purposes other than LaTeX conversion is discussed on page 235.
 The LaTeX conversion options are organized into a set of dialog boxes accessible by choosing the LaTeX Conversion button in the Document Options dialog box.

 To configure LaTeX conversion options

-1. From the Options menu, choose Document (ALT, O, D).

-2. Choose the LaTeX Conversion button.
+- From the Options menu, choose Document (ALT, O, D).
+EXP will display the Document Options dialog box. - 2.
+Choose the LaTeX Conversion button.

 EXP will display the LaTeX Conversion Options dialog box.